eventang2015/fullstack-s3/README.md

-# fullstack
+# fullstack-s3
-Simple Mongoose-Express-Angular-Node "contact book" application, with Karma/Jasmine unit tests.
+Simple Mongoose-Express-Angular-Node "contact book" application, with Karma/Jasmine unit tests, and optional AWS S3 image store.

 NOTE: this doesn't use nice things like express-generator, yeoman, grunt, and so on, more "bare bones".